Rvkash/rvkash/README.md

 - Helping the community
 - Create open source projects

-### "Persistence is the shortest path to success."
+### "- Persistence is the shortest path to success."